 The certificate of no criminal record issued by the competent federal and local authorities, based on the place of residence.

-The foreign birth certificate legalized or apostilled and translated into Spanish if it is in another language.
+The foreign birth certificate is legalized or apostilled and translated into Spanish if it is in another language.
 An applicant who is considered a refugee by the Segob may be excluded from this point.

 Legalized documents -and translated into Spanish- of foreign origin that are presented within the procedures and formalities contemplated by the Nationality Law and its corresponding regulations.